nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_xyl_srv.rst

 * :ref:`bt_mesh_lightness_srv_readme`

-State of the extended Lightness Server model is partially controlled by the Light xyL Server, making it able to alter states like Lightness and the Default Lightness of the Lightness Server model.
+State of the extended Light Lightness Server model is partially controlled by the Light xyL Server, making it able to alter states like Lightness and Default Lightness of the Light Lightness Server model.

 Persistent storage
 ******************